OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

   // Check if the range update resulted in a spill error. let checkValue = targetStartCell.getValue() as string;
   if (checkValue === '#SPILL!') {
-    // Clear target range and call the transpose function again. console.log("Target range has data that is preventing update.
+    // Clear the target range and call the transpose function again. console.log("Target range has data that is preventing update.
 Clearing target range.");
     targetRange.clear();
     targetStartCell.setFormula(`=TRANSPOSE(${dataAddress})`);